 - If you’re unfamiliar with them, first make sure to learn about the different rules and events here.
 No need to bother with the last section about championship points calculations.
 Also know that as we’ve said before, in this case it’s ok if you want to skip some disciplines for some reason.
 If you want to practice with the CMSA format, you can use some of the sample disciplines on this page.

-- You can access all the disciplines now by clicking the link at the bottom of this page.
+- All the new disciplines can be accessed by clicking the link you’ll see below.
 You can attack them whenever you feel like it, once a while during your lunch breaks for example.
 You can choose to print everything in advance and memorize the old fashioned way far from any potentially distracting technological device, or you can memorize directly on your computer.
 When you’re done you’ll (hopefully) e-mail us all your results.
 You’re welcome to include any comments you might want to add (“I messed up my card attempt because…”).
 Unless you want to participate anonymously (just use a pseudonym if that’s the case), please tell us your name, your age (keep it vague if you want, but we want to know if you’re 60 or older or if you’re under 18) and where you live.
 Please also tell us if you took part in the Advanced section or the Regular section (less strict scoring rules/ cards and numbers optional).

-- As we’ve said, soon after Oct.
-28 (Round 1) and Feb 1st (Round 2), we’ll just publish every results and comments we’ve received along with a pretty scoreboard.
+- Soon after March 1st, we’ll publish on this page every results and comments we’ve received for Round 2 along with a pretty scoreboard.

 As usual, we’re hoping to see plenty of complete beginners, newcomers, casual memorizers and experts participating and showing us what they can do!